FarkostInteractive/VerdantPage/Documentation/Beta Guide/GettingStarted.md

 ![Image showing the top left plus button used to add a package from disk](Media/AddPackageButton.PNG "Adding a package")

-Finally open Window > General > Console.
+Now open Window > General > Console.
 If there are no errors in red you are ready to start using Verdant!

 ### First steps
 We'll start with a very simple scene just to make sure everything's working.
 Create a cube and scale it up in X and Z. This will be our ground.